 We Must Preach the Gospel of the Kingdom

-Now I want to keep reminding you that the Gospel of the Kingdom of God we are called to preach as believers of Christ Jesus must be carefully defined so that there are no ambiguities.
+The Gospel of the Kingdom of God we are called to preach as believers of Christ Jesus must be carefully defined so that there are no ambiguities--having two or more possible meanings making it unclear, vague or uncertain.

-Constitutional Scripture: Matthew 4:23 And Jesus went about all Galilee, teaching in their synagogues, preaching the gospel of the kingdom, and healing all kinds of sickness and all kinds of disease among the people.
+And Jesus went about all Galilee, teaching in their synagogues, preaching the Gospel of the Kingdom, and healing all kinds of sickness and all kinds of disease among the people.
+Then His fame went throughout all Syria; and they brought to Him all sick people who were afflicted with various diseases and torments, and those who were demon-possessed, epileptics, and paralytics; and He healed them.
+Matthew 4:17-24

 Jesus the Christ proclaimed the good news that the Kingdom of God had come to the earth once again.
-That was the Gospel.
-It wasn't news about a religion or a religious denomination or a religion called "Christianity".
-We weren't called to feel good with a message that creates a warm and fuzzy feeling.
+When He spoke the words, "Repent for the Kingdom is at hand", He reintroduced His Kingdom into the earth.
+That is the Gospel.
+It wasn't news about a religion or a religious denomination or even a religion called Christianity.
+We weren't called to a relevant, modern day self-help, feel good message that builds our self-esteem or helps us be “good people”.
 That isn't the reason for the Gospel of Christ.
-Jesus' message was the good news that God's Kingdom had come on the earth and any who would come would be reunited in spirit and fellowship with Him and be restored to their full position and rights as children of God and citizens of His Kingdom.
+Jesus' message was the good news that God's Kingdom had come on the earth and any who would receive it would be reunited in spirit and fellowship with Him and be restored to their full position and rights as children of God and citizens of His Kingdom.

 Remember, the good news of the Kingdom is that we can regain what Adam lost.
 We can once again assume the place of dominion authority that God intended for us from the beginning.

 I cannot state it too much, Jesus preached the Gospel of the Kingdom of God.
 That is the only Gospel He preached.
-Therefore, as far as we are concerned as believers and followers of Christ, the Gospel of the Kingdom of God is the only true gospel; and I am in great company when I make this statement.
+Therefore, as far as we are concerned, as believers and followers of Christ, the Gospel of the Kingdom of God is the only true gospel.
+I am in great company when I make this statement.
+No other “good news” has the power and authority of the Gospel of God’s Kingdom.
+The message from His Father was so important that He instructed His disciples to preach it and only it: And as you go, preach, saying, ‘The Kingdom of Heaven is at hand.’
+Heal the sick, cleanse the lepers, raise the dead, cast out demons.
+Freely you have received, freely give.
+Matthew 10:7

-When are we fully going to embrace His message of the Kingdom?
+When will His church fully embrace His message of the Kingdom?

 www.kingdomcitizens.org